-- 1 Place the cover onto the chassis and offset it slightly towards the back of the system, so that the two hooks on the back edge of the cover fit over the corresponding slots on the back edge of the chassis.
-See Figure 3-3. - 2 Slide the cover towards the front of the chassis till it snaps in position. - 3 Rotate the latch release lock in a clockwise direction to secure the cover.
+- 1 Lift the latch on the system cover. - 2 Place the cover onto the chassis and offset it slightly back so that the two hooks on the back edge of the cover fit the corresponding tabs on the back edge of the chassis.
+See Figure 3-4 and Figure 3-5. - 3 Slide the cover towards the front of the chassis and press down the latch. - 4 Rotate the latch release lock in the clockwise direction to secure the cover. - 5 Reconnect the system and peripherals to their electrical outlets, and turn on the system.